carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 The pipeline has now executed the `numLines` process six time using the string `data/ggal/*.fq` to capture the six fastq files matching the pattern `data/ggal/*.fq`.

 It’s worth noting that the process `wc -l` is executed in parallel, so there’s no guarantee on the output order.
-So, it is perfectly possible that you will get the final result printed out in a different order:
+It is perfectly possible that you will get the final result printed out in a different order:

 > ## Process identification